 LRGs can fund research assistance, data collection and/or purchase, and teaching buyouts, or relevant remuneration practices, for the principal investigator and co-investigators from partner institutions.
 Grants also support travel to field sites, even when secondary data is utilised.
 We view this kind of travel (with the possibilities for field visits and conversations with policy makers) as particularly important for researchers who lack prior experience in the countries that they intend to study.
 Please note that cost effectiveness and value for money are important evaluation criteria and submitted budgets must adhere to the LRG Budget Guidelines, available at the bottom of this page.

-Research may focus on broad systemic patterns and processes of structural transformation and growth for low- and middle-income countries, in a comparative sense across time or space, or more narrowly defined topics related to one or more of our research themes.
+Research may focus on broad systemic patterns and processes of structural transformation and growth for low-income countries in a comparative sense across time or space, or more narrowly defined topics related to one or more of our research themes.
 Other areas of interest may not fit cleanly into any of the themes but are centrally relevant to STEG and are also encouraged.
 Research in middle-income countries will be considered if it informs growth processes or policies for low-income countries.

 STEG is also focused around three cross-cutting issues that are simultaneously relevant to many areas of structural transformation, including the six research themes: gender, climate change and the environment, and inequality and inclusion.
 Research proposals speaking to these issues will receive particular consideration.

 More information on research themes and cross-cutting issues can be found in upcoming Research Strategy, available at the bottom of this page.

 In principle, LRGs cover the same substantive areas, questions, and methodologies as SRGs.
 However, they are meant for projects, which have greater financial needs due to, for example, greater time requirements, data or research assistance costs.
 Commensurate with these greater budgets, they are expected to produce either multiple outputs or more fundamental contributions.

 Country and Policy Relevance